Amended bill would make Jeremiah pay for plate

 PROVIDENCE — If retired Family Court Chief Judge Jeremiah S. Jeremiah Jr. gets a special emeritus license plate for his private passenger car, it’s not going to be for free.

-nment convened a hearing on a bill sponsored by Rep. Helio Melo, D-East Providence, to give Jeremiah a “chief judge emeritus” plate “without an additional registration charge,” Melo submitted an amendment.
-The bill now calls for Jeremiah to pay for the plate, the same charge that currently applies to vanity plates.
+On Thursday afternoon the House Committee on Municipal Government convened a hearing on a bill sponsored by Rep. Helio Melo, D-East Providence, to give Jeremiah a “chief judge emeritus” plate “without an additional registration charge,” Melo submitted in an amendment.
+The bill now calls for Jeremiah to pay the same charge that currently applies to vanity plates.
 Vanity plates, depending on design, can cost a driver up to $86.50 in addition to whatever they pay as an annual registration fee to drive a specific vehicle.

 Melo’s original bill would have given the emeritus plate to Jeremiah at no additional registration charge.
 But now, if he gets an emeritus plate, he’d have to pay for it under the newly submitted amendment.